How to Use Mailvelope to Send Encrypted Emails

 The Generate Key option is the one that you get you started, and you will see a page like this one:

-The email is the email for which you want to have the key, whereas if you have various emails, you can create the key for all your emails.
-The password is what you need to decrypt the encrypted emails.
-This is why you mustn’t forget the password.
-However, the password formed should be complex, lengthy, and unique rather than a simple and easy-to-guess password.
+The key should be for the email for which you want it, whereas if you have various emails, you can create the key for all your emails.
+The password is what you need to decrypt the encrypted emails, so you mustn’t forget it.
+However, the password should be complex, lengthy, and unique rather than simple and easy to guess.

 email-encryption-Mailvelope